rcorrero/enet-house-prices/README.md

 ```

-The project itself may be found in `1.1-enet-house-prices.ipynb`.
+The project itself may be found at `./1.1-enet-house-prices.ipynb`.
+The trained and fitted model may be found at `./model/enet_model.pkl`.